saharmor/whisper-playground/README.md

 - Model Size: Choose the model size, from tiny to large-v2.
 - Language: Select the language you will be speaking in.
 - Transcription Timeout: Set the number of seconds the application will wait before transcribing the current audio data.
-- Beam Size: Adjust the amount of transcriptions generated and considered, which affects accuracy and transcription generation time.
+- Beam Size: Adjust the number of transcriptions generated and considered, which affects accuracy and transcription generation time.
 - Transcription Method: Choose "real-time" for real-time diarization and transcriptions, or "sequential" for periodic transcriptions with more context.

 ## Troubleshooting